-&lt;sup>4Consequently, one of the major cornerstones of the 2010 program of support agreed between Ireland, the EU and the IMF was a significant commitment to deal with the degree of loan impairment on the mortgage books of Irish financial institutions.
+&lt;sup>2Consequently, one of the major cornerstones of the 2010 program of support agreed between Ireland, the EU and the IMF was a significant commitment to deal with the degree of loan impairment on the mortgage books of Irish financial institutions.

-&lt;sup>5In particular, for non-first-time buyers a limit, for primary dwelling purchase, a limit of 80 per cent LTV will now exist, while lending for primary dwelling purchases above 3.5 times LTI is now restricted to no more than 20 per cent of that aggregate value.
+&lt;sup>3In particular, for non-first-time buyers a limit, for primary dwelling purchase, a limit of 80 per cent LTV will now exist, while lending for primary dwelling purchases above 3.5 times LTI is now restricted to no more than 20 per cent of that aggregate value.
 The regulations are somewhat more lenient for first-time buyers.

-&lt;sup>6Fitzpatrick and McQuinn (2007) found evidence of a mutually reinforcing link between mortgage credit and house prices in the Irish market over the period 1980 to 2004.
+&lt;sup>4Fitzpatrick and McQuinn (2007) found evidence of a mutually reinforcing link between mortgage credit and house prices in the Irish market over the period 1980 to 2004.

-The application, however, of the macroprudential measures comes at a critical stage in the recovery of the Irish housing and mortgage markets in the aftermath of the 2008 financial crisis; while Irish house prices have started to increase quite significantly since early 2013, activity variables such as housing supply and mortgage credit extension still remain at historically low levels.
+financial crisis; while Irish house prices have started to increase quite significantly since early 2013, activity variables such as housing supply and mortgage credit extension still remain at historically low levels.
 Therefore, there is some debate as to whether developments in the Irish property and credit market actually warrant the application of these measures at this time.

-Based on the structural model, we find that the measures will have a significant effect on the housing and mortgage markets.
+We find that the measures will have a significant effect on the housing and mortgage markets.
 Even under relatively conservative assumptions concerning the potential number of borrowers displaced by such measures, our results suggest the following: